“The Kafir would not go with me…” 15 July 1868

 The Kafir would not go with me but a Kafir came from the party last night to bring their horses so I go with them to day I don’t know whether they have finished all the other plans or not but I go in case they have and might object to go back I will meet them on the ground so they can have no excuse I was out yesterday in the borders of the plan The grass was over heads on the top of the ridges

 Your affectionate husband David

-2. It is definitely a note and not letter, for other missives written by David Forbes whenever he was away are very long and provide great detail on his daily activities.
+2. It is definitely a note and not letter, for other missives written by David Forbes whenever he was away are typically very long and provide great detail on his daily activities and have a formal mode of address as well as a sign-off.
 So why was this written, and written in the way it was?

 4. There is no personal address at the start or indeed anywhere in this note, but there is a sign-off and it is this that tells the reader that the addressee was Kate Forbes.
 The sign-off is also an unusual one, as he usually finishes with ‘Your affectionate husband David Forbes’, not just ‘David’.
 Had he perhaps run out paper, for the ‘David’ is written at the right-hand edge of the sheet?
 Was it that, because he was in a hurry, he finished in a less formalised way?
 Was it perhaps that the note was written to be enclosed with a letter that was about to be posted, so it was an addendum, a kind of PS, which added this information to his main letter?

 5. There are many questions that can be asked about the content of this short note, and these help raise important matters concerning changing relations between black and white in southern Africa during the 1860s.
 Not all of them can be answered.